 JonBenét’s Short Life

 Named after her father, John Bennett, and her mother, Patricia, JonBenét Patricia Ramsey was born on August 6, 1990, in Atlanta, Georgia.
 The youngest of two children, she was a true southern girl who enjoyed the spotlight.
 By age 6, she had already garnered five pageantry titles: Little Miss Colorado, Little Miss Charlevoix, Colorado State All-Star Kids Cover Girl, America's Royale Miss, and National Tiny Miss Beauty.
 This kindergartener’s sparkling smile, glowing blonde hair, and countless glittery costumes made her the center of attention.
-Her father, a multi-millionaire businessman, and her mother, who was also a former beauty queen (Miss Virginia of 1977), doted on their daughter in every way they could.
+Her father, a multi-millionaire businessman, and her mother, who was also a former beauty queen (Miss West Virginia of 1977), doted on their daughter in every way they could.
 Their luxurious home was plush with everything JonBenét needed to live a happy life.

 On the morning of December 26, 1996, Patsy Ramsey called the police after finding a 3-page ransom note demanding $118,000 for her daughter's safe return.
 The girl's body, however, was discovered in the basement later that afternoon.
 JonBenét’s skull had been fractured, she had been sexually assaulted, and she was strangled with a garrote made from one of Patsy’s paintbrushes.
 According to the coroner’s report, JonBenét’s official cause of death was asphyxia by strangulation associated with craniocerebral trauma and her death was classified as a homicide.